dmoellenbeck/mule-apps-validation-plugin/README.md

 # Mule Applications Validation Plugin

-Maven plugin for ensuring the consistency of Mule Applications through a set of rules that let you define which elements are allowed or not.
+Maven plugin for ensuring the consistency of Mule Applications through a set of rules that let you define which elements are allowed or not. **This plugin requires Java 8**.

 ## Plugin Configuration